‘The Flash’: Let’s Do The Speed Force Again

 But most of the scenes in the trailer for this upcoming episode of The Flash revolved around ghosts from Barry Allen’s past.
 And unlike the more positive ghosts he encountered last year when he visited the speed force, these ghosts seem to represent Barry Allen’s failures as a superhero and a person.

 For instance, we see Eddie Thawne returning to the series to apparently chastise Barry for his failings.
-This would be a real gut punch for Barry, since he already blamed himself for the fact that Eddie died saving the Earth from the Reverse Flash, and yet Barry got the credit and accolades for it.
+This would be a real gut punch for Barry since he already blamed himself for the fact that Eddie died saving the Earth from the Reverse Flash, and yet Barry got the credit and accolades for it.
 In fact, Eddie sarcastically says to Barry “ever the hero, huh Barry?”

 In the same way, we see the original firestorm – Ronnie Raymond – returning to interact with Barry as well.
 Again, Barry blamed himself for the fact that Caitlin lost Ronnie – who died as a hero saving the city – while Barry himself survived the incident intact.
 The incredibly creepy scene in which a speed force version of Caitlin is singing to a baby she has never had – and that would have apparently been Ronnie Raymond’s if he hadn’t died – may be the most horror-movie-like seen we’ve ever had on an episode of The Flash.